MeBadDev/Game-Idea-Generator/README.md

 ## Why did it give me blank rules?
 Remove every blank lines in `place.txt`, `rules.txt` and` types.txt`

+Remember to check the end of those file!
 ## What does those settings mean?
 `filepaths`: paths to the file containing all of your rules

-`generate_count`: how much game idea should it generate once Remember to check the end of those file!
+`generate_count`: how much game idea should it generate once

 ## Why does its code looks like trash?
-because it is! i am a completely noob at python. can can somebody open a PR or something?
+because it is! i am a completely noob at python. can somebody open a PR or something?
 ## I have some question!
 You can contact me by opening an issue or MSG me on discord